 Drugs preferably avoided by Brugada syndrome patients

 The following drugs have been associated with the typical (type-1) Brugada syndrome ECG.
 However, there is (yet) no substantial evidence that these drugs can, in addition to the ECG phenotype, also cause malignant arrhythmias.
-Furthermore, we listed drugs for which there is only experimental evidence (in-vivo or in-vitro) that suggests a possible deleterious effect in Brugada syndrome.
-However, as mentioned earlier this deleterious effect has not been documented clearly and some patients may benefit from these drugs for other reasons.
-Nevertheless, it should be considered to advice patients with Brugada syndrome to avoid these drugs or to use these drugs only after extensive consideration and/or in controlled conditions.
+Furthermore, we also listed drugs for which there is only experimental evidence (in-vivo or in-vitro) that suggests a possible deleterious effect in Brugada syndrome.
+However, as mentioned earlier, this deleterious effect has not been documented clearly and some patients may benefit from these drugs for other reasons.
+Nevertheless, it should be considered to advise patients with Brugada syndrome to avoid these drugs or to use these drugs only after extensive consideration and/or in controlled conditions.

 Notes about the lists: